saswatijena/aws-dva-c02-notes/serverless-computing.md

  - Supports multiple endpoints and targets
  - Supports multiple versions, so you can have different versions for prod, dev, test
  - Throttling - you can throttle API gateway to prevent your application from being overloaded by too many requests
+ - Cloud watch - Everything is logged to cloud watch for eg. api calls, latencies and errors.
+ - is serverless - low cost and scales automatically

 ### Advanced API gateway
   - you can import api's using the external definition files e.g. OpenAPI formerly known as swagger